Zhong-Lab-UCSD/PRIMseqTools/README.md

 -t     |Int, Number of working threads, default=2
 -r     |Char, (T or F), removal of intermediate files or not, default=T -h     |Print usage message"

 </code></pre>

+## PRIMseqTools Output
+A variety of output files are created for each sample as they are run through the pipeline.
+The highest level of the output directory contains the following files and subdirectories:
+<pre><code>
+RNAProteinInteractions.csv        |a file that contains the identified RNA-protein associations from the sample validChimericReadPairs.csv        |a file that contains the read ids of the identified valid chimeric read pairs from the sample summary.csv                       |a file that contains the summary statistics of running the sample with PROPERseqTools errorLog.txt                      |a file that contains error message from the pipeline if any processedFastq/                   |a directory that contains the pre-processed fastq files from the sample alignment/mappedReadPairs.csv     |a file that contains the alignment infomation of all mapped read pairs from the sample alignment/*/                      |subdirectories that contain the alignment files of the pre-processed fastq files from the sample intermediateFiles/                |an optional directory contains all the intermediat files generated from running the pipeline, this direcotry only exists if '-r' option is set to 'F'

+</code></pre>